tjclawson/Android_Sprint8Challenge_CongressDebug/README.md

 ## Go Further

 After you finish with these requirements, spend the rest of the time improving coverage on your unit tests, improving the UI tests and improving overall performance.

+Bugs Fixed
+1. CongresspersonProfileViewModel> has no zero argument constructor remove var id from constructor

+2. buildDisplayName
+	output was lower case w/ with no space between first and middle name added spaces with .append, add .capitalize after .toLowerCase

+3. RunOnUIThread
+	removed run on UI thread calls to reduce CPU usage